ulascanonder/Background-Generator/README.md

-This is a experimental web site with an adjustable background gradient
+This is a experimental web site with an adjustable background gradient.